Josesx506/Udacity_FS_nano/04_Server_Deployment/04_Deployment_CI_CD/Readme.md

     - **Continuous Deployment**: code changes to an application are released automatically into the production environment.
 <br><br>

 4. **04_Create_Pipeline_S3** shows how an S3 bucket can be used to build a code pipeline.
 An AWS stack is created and link to an S3 bucket and Docker Image.
-Whenever updates are made in the buid template, the CodePipeline is rebuilt.
+Whenever updates are made in the build template that is uploaded to the S3 bucket, the CodePipeline is rebuilt.
 The pipeline in this chapter only echoes `Hello from Code Build!` with the docker container and the results can be viewed in the build logs.
 <br><br>

-5.
+5. **05_Final_Pipeline_Git** shows how a simple git repository can be to build a code pipeline.
+An EKS cluster and NodeGroup are created.
+IAM roles and permissions are defined and attached to the cluster.
+A stack is created that is linked to the git repository and kubernetes cluster.
+Within the stack, a CodeBuild template is used to build a pipeline.
+Once the build is successful, subsequent git commits trigger the pipeline.
+The simple app returns `Hello, World from Flask!` and the results can be viewed as a webpage by exposing a public IP on the deployment service.
 <br><br>